The Probabilistic Gamble:

 Three genuine tradeoffs worth knowing.

 No on-disk variant.
 The skip list is an in-memory structure.
 Variable-length nodes and pointer-heavy layout make it unsuitable for disk storage.
-This is why LevelDB uses skip lists for its in-memory MemTable but B-trees (via SSTables) for the on-disk component.
+This is why LevelDB and RocksDB use skip lists for the in-memory write buffer but B-trees for the on-disk files.

 Putting It Together